-2. The information in the 1998 Herceptin Label was considered during prosecution of the '196 patent.
+2. The information in the 1998 Herceptin Label was considered during prosecution of the '379 patent and its parent.

-Petitioner's allegation that the pharmacokinetic information in the Label was not before the Examiner during prosecution (Paper 1 at 27-28) is incorrect.
-All of the pharmacokinetic data in the Label that Petitioner deems "important" (Paper 1 at 12) was in Goldenberg '99, a reference specifically considered by the Examiner during prosecution.
+Petitioner's allegation that the pharmacokinetic information in the Label was not before the Examiner during prosecution (Paper 1 at 12-13, 27-28) is incorrect.
+All of the pharmacokinetic data in the Label that Petitioner deems "important" (Paper 1 at 12) was in Goldenberg '99, a reference specifically considered by the Examiner during prosecution of the '379 patent's parent, and again considered during prosecution of the '379 patent.